NathanKr/react-select-enum-playground/README.md

 Expreriment with enum based select which may be very common

 <h2>Design<h2>
-The result is a generic component GenericEnumBasedSelect whith enum key as option value and enum value as option text
+The result is a generic component GenericEnumBasedSelect whith enum key e.g. 'green' as option value and enum value e.g. 'Green' as option text

 <h2>Usage<h2>